-The Lead Independent Director is the Audit Committee (AC) Chairman and he sits as an Independent Director and AC Chair on the boards of several public companies listed in the Singapore Exchange.
+The Lead Independent Director is the AC Chairman and he sits as an Independent Director and AC Chair on the boards of several public companies listed on the Singapore Exchange.
 He has significant experience in corporate governance and risk management and is also a fellow member of the Institute of Singapore Chartered Accountants.
 Another AC member is also accounting trained and is an experienced financial services professional dealing with initial public offerings and merger and acquisition transactions.
-The third AC member possesses strong mediation and dispute resolution experience.
+The third AC member possesses strong mediation and dispute resolution experience, and has extensive experience in the banking industry and providing related consultancy services.
 Collectively, the AC's expertise and experience contributes significantly to the Board in dealing with financial and business matters.